Siahkamari/Piecewise-linear-regression/README.md

 ## Choose Your Destinty!
 Matlab or Python

-This reepository provides a python implementation of our piecewise linear regression algorithm both with CPU and GPU.
+This repository provides a python implementation of our piecewise linear regression algorithm both with CPU and GPU.

 The experiments that are shown in our paper are run with MATLAB which is a slower implementation than that of Python.